Color Mixing Secrets for the Plein Air Painter

 Step Three: Using your palette knife, premix the colors in your landscape subject.
 We suggest that you first mix only the one or two largest masses of color, which you determine by squinting.
 As you mix these colors, constantly compare them in value to your subject.
 This process is made simpler by the use of a sight-through gray scale, as shown.
 First match the actual observed value of your major masses to a point on the scale, and then mix your color to match that gray value, using a palette knife.

-Step Five: Let’s take this a step further and create some more harmonized greys on either side of our two main colors.
-I like to use complementaries or even tertiary colors to do this, so that I can get a nice range of cools and warms.
-In this example, I’ve used Cadmium Orange to the left of A, and Alizarine Crimson to the left of B, and mixed them with my knife as above.
+Step Six: Let’s take this a step further and create some colorful, harmonized greys in between our two main colors strings.
 Look at those beautiful grays!
 Joaquin Sorolla is said to have called grays "the money colors", and he was right.
 90% of our paintings should consist of colorful grays such as these, with only touches of pure colors here and there to bring it all together.
-These are now all the colors I will need to complete my painting, and because they all share something of each other, they are all in harmony together.
+These are now all the colors I will need to complete my painting,and because they all share something of each other, they are all in harmony together.

 This is an example of the kind of in-depth articles available to our members.
 If you like what you find here, won't you consider supporting The Artist's Road educational mission through your membership today?

 Become an Artist's Road Member Today!

 Click here to become a Member and enjoy access to all the in-depth painting and travel articles, videos and tutorials.
 Guaranteed!

 Log in here.
 To renew your membership, log in and follow the links.

 Not ready to become a Member yet?
 Subscribe to our free email postcards, "Perspectives".
 Enter your email address here.